-There are government-supported non-profit reentry programs designed specifically to help former convicts become fully functional and contributing members of society, by providing counseling, advocacy, job training, and in some cases short-term housing.
+There are government-supported non-profit reentry programs explicitly designed to help former convicts become fully functional and contributing members of society, by providing counseling, advocacy, job training, and in some cases short-term housing.

 Be in Good Financial Standing

 The best way to make sure you are portrayed in the best light to a landlord is to show that you pay all of your bills on time, by showing you have great credit, and that you are currently employed and make enough money to afford the apartment in question.

 A Personal Touch

-If the blemish on your record was a long time ago, or a one-time failure in judgement, you can personally explain yourself and provide evidence that you have changed your life for the better.
+If the blemish on your record was a long time ago, or a one-time failure in judgment, you can personally explain yourself and provide evidence that you have changed your life for the better.

-Even though these might be inconvenient for commuting, if you have landlord that is willing to bypass a background check, this may be the opportunity you were looking for.
+Even though these might be inconvenient for commuting, if you have a landlord that is willing to bypass a background check, this may be the opportunity you were looking for.

 Get Your Friends and Family to Help